Fun with Filters!

 The Original February © Catherine Rutgers 2015

-The source material is my not-so-high-quality snapshot of a collage.
+The source material is my not-so-high-quality snapshot of a collage (above).
 The in-between step adds a flip side, with effects from changing brightness, contrast, and saturation.
 Then we have the recent development: solarized oil paint.
 While the central figure reminds me more than a little of the Donnie Darko rabbit, that’s actually one of my favorite movies.

 In Transit © Catherine Rutgers 2015